WONC: Format

+Every weekday features "Lunchtime Second Helpings", which plays back-to-back songs from every artist during the noon hour, and "The All-Request Pure Rock Happy Hour" at 5 p.m.

+Sunday programming includes "Sunday Standards", a program which historically has played music from the 1920s through the 1950s but switched its focus to jazz more recently, and "From the Upper Deck", a sports talk program.

-The station provides coverage of North Central College's football games, men's and women's basketball games, and select baseball and softball games.
+The station provides coverage of North Central College's football, men's basketball, women's basketball, baseball and softball games.

-Each October, the station hosts the John Drury High School Radio Awards, honoring the legendary Chicago newscaster.
-High school radio stations from around the country are invited to the North Central College campus, and students, advisors, and stations are recognized in 17 categories, including Best DJ, Best Newscast, Best PSA, Broadcaster of the Year, and Best High School Radio Station.
+Each fall, the station hosts the John Drury High School Radio Awards, honoring the legendary Chicago newscaster.
+High school radio stations from around the country are invited to the North Central College campus, and students, advisors, and stations are recognized in 18 categories, including Best DJ, Best Newscast, Best PSA, Broadcaster of the Year, and Best High School Radio Station.